gnunn-gitops/standards/folders.md

 For cluster configuration repositories, I would lean towards having different repositories for each cluster with a common repo for shared components and configuration.
 Having said that, if you look at my cluster-config repo referenced below I am only using a single repo however my use case is somewhat different then most organizations.

 ## Folder Layout

+Below is the folder standard I use in my own repos, it is relatively opinionated and I am definitely not saying it is the one true way.
+However given the paucity of documentation in this area I felt it would be useful to put it out there for others as a reference.

 <table>
     <colgroup>